sean-beard/feed-me-vue/README.md

 ### Deployment

 This project uses [Netlify](https://www.netlify.com/) for deployment.
-The frontend is deployed to the Staging environment when code gets merged.
-Releases are promoted to Production manually via Netlify.
+The frontend is deployed to the Production environment when code gets merged.
+Preview deployments are used to test updates to the application before they make it to Production.

 [FeedMe Staging app](https://feed-me-staging.netlify.app/)